- Our Contract With You (General Undertaking).

 b) Specific Terms.
 Payment terms are strictly fourteen (14) days from the date of invoice.
 This may be varied, but only by prior agreement and must be confirmed by us in writing or by email.
 Unless otherwise agreed, you shall bear the cost, if any, of content contributed to development of the Site.
 You shall pay the cost of establishing and maintaining registration of any Internet domain name for the Site unless otherwise agreed.

 c) Late Payments.
-Services may be suspended or terminated on seven (7) days’ notice if you fail to pay any amount when due.
-Where any payment is more than six (6) weeks late, ie. eight (8) weeks since the date of the invoice, services may be suspended or terminated without notice.
-If payments for services are repeatedly late, we reserve the right to withdraw standard payment terms and will issue pro-forma invoices which require pre-payment for future services.
+Services may be suspended if you fail to pay any amount when due.
+Where any payment is more than six (6) weeks late, ie. eight (8) weeks since the date of the invoice, services may be terminated without notice.
+If payments for services are repeatedly late, we reserve the right to withdraw standard payment terms and issue pro-forma invoices which require pre-payment for future services.
 Any late payment shall be subject to costs of collection, including reasonable legal fees.

 d) Taxes.
 You shall pay and indemnify us from all sales, use, gross receipts, value-added, personal property or other tax or levy (including interest and penalties) imposed on the services and deliverables provided here-under, other than taxes based on our net income or profits.

 This Agreement shall commence on the date of your acceptance of our proposal(s), and can be communicated in writing or email.
 Unless terminated earlier under Section 11 (“Termination”), this Agreement shall continue in full force and effect until either party terminates by giving the other party at least thirty (30) days’ advance written notice.